Documentation

 - Uses native WordPress and PHP APIs

-- Reads data locally (no external requests)
+- Reads data locally — no external requests for the snapshot itself

 - Does not modify site configuration